Prostatectomy: Contraindications

 These would be same as the contraindications for any other surgery.

-Techniques and approaches
+Techniques of Radical Prostatectomy

 There are several ways a prostatectomy can be done:

 Open

 In an open prostatectomy, the prostate is accessed through a large single incision through either the lower abdomen or the perineum.
-Further descriptive terms describe how the prostate is accessed anatomically through this incision (retropubic vs. suprapubic vs. perineal).
-A retropubic prostatectomy describes a procedure that accesses the prostate by going through the lower abdomen and behind the pubic bone.
-A suprapubic prostatectomy describes a procedure cuts through the lower abdomen and through the bladder to access the prostate.
+In retropubic prostatectomies, an incision is made in the lower abdomen and the prostate is accessed from behind the pubic bone.
+For a suprapubic prostatectomy, the surgeon makes an incision through the lower abdomen and the bladder to access the prostate.
 A perineal prostatectomy is done by making an incision between the rectum and scrotum on the underside of the abdomen.

 Minimally invasive

 Robotic-assisted instruments are inserted through several small abdominal incisions and controlled by a surgeon.
 Some use the term 'robotic' for short, in place of the term 'computer-assisted'.
 However, procedures performed with a computer-assisted device are performed by a surgeon, not a robot.
 The computer-assisted device gives the surgeon more dexterity and better vision, but no tactile feedback compared to conventional laparoscopy.
 When performed by a surgeon who is specifically trained and well experienced in computer-assisted laparoscopy (CALP), there can be similar advantages over open prostatectomy, including smaller incisions, less pain, less bleeding, less risk of infection, faster healing time, and shorter hospital stay.
 The cost of this procedure is higher, while long-term functional and oncological superiority have yet to be established.